Junior Agogo: International career

 In May 2006, Agogo was called up by Ghana for a friendly against French league side OGC Nice.
 However, he was not included in the final Ghanaian World Cup squad.
 He was recalled to the Ghana squad for an East Asia tour in which he faced Japan and South Korea.

 On 14 November 2006, Agogo scored his first goal for Ghana, the equaliser in a friendly against Australia; the game finished 1–1.
 He also scored the third goal in Ghana's 4–1 victory over Nigeria, played at Brentford's Griffin Park.

 Agogo was called up to the Ghana squad for the 2008 Africa Cup of Nations.
 He played in the first game of the cup against Guinea, hitting the post with a header in the 20th minute and helping Ghana to a 2–1 victory.
 He then scored in the following game against Namibia, tapping home Michael Essien's cross for the only goal of the game.

 Agogo then netted another goal, an 84th minute winner, in the quarter final against Nigeria after John Mensah had been shown a red card in the 60th minute.
 Ghana missed out on the final, however, and had to settle for a third-place play-off against Ivory Coast, in which he scored again in a 4–2 victory.
 Alongside Sulley Muntari he was Ghana's top scorer in the competition, and the 5th highest scorer overall.

 In total, Agogo scored 12 goals in 27 matches for the national team between 2006 and 2009.

 Personal life

 Early life and education

 Junior Agogo was born on 1 August 1979 in Accra, Ghana as one of 11 siblings.
 He attended the Ridge Church School in Accra, but before completing primary school, he moved with his family to the UK.
-He subsequently returned to Ghana for three years, attending St. Augustine's College, an all-boys boarding secondary school in Cape Coast.
+He subsequently returned to Ghana for three years, attending St. Augustine's College, an all-boys Catholic boarding secondary school in Cape Coast.

-He didn't play on the football team at St Augustine's College, but instead represented the school in dancing competitions.
+He did not play on the football team at St Augustine's College, but instead represented the school in dancing competitions.
 Agogo was the nephew of JJ Rawlings.